oracle/docker-images/OracleJava/README.md

 # Oracle Java in Containers

 This repository contains sample container configurations to facilitate installation and environment setup for DevOps users.
-This project includes Dockerfiles based on Oracle Linux with JDK images of JDK 20, 17, 11, 8 and for Server JRE 8.
+This project provides container images based on Oracle Linux for JDK versions 20, 17, 11 and 8 as well as Server JRE 8.

 Oracle Java Server JRE provides the features from Oracle Java JDK commonly required for server-side applications (i.e. Running a Java EE application server).
 For more information about Server JRE, visit the [Understanding the Server JRE blog entry](https://blogs.oracle.com/java-platform-group/understanding-the-server-jre) from the Java Product Management team.